interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 The sender of the ILP Prepare should only process the first ILP reply they receive corresponding to the original ILP Prepare packet.

 ### [Deprecated] Synchronous Mode

+Each ILP Prepare packet is sent as the body of an HTTP request to the peer's server endpoint.
+In synchronous ILP over HTTP, ILP Fulfill or Reject packets are returned as the body of the HTTP response.

 #### ILP Prepare Request